stacks-js/stacks/README.md

 ## Website and Documentation

-For a more detailed overview of Stacks, as well as example code, a getting started guide, and full api documentation, visit the Stacks website at [stacks.js.org](https://stacks.js.org).
+For a more detailed overview of Stacks, as well as example code, a getting started guide, and full API documentation, visit the Stacks website at [stacks.js.org](https://stacks.js.org).
 The code for the website itself is available [here](https://github.com/stacks-js/website) and is written entirely in Stacks(apart from GitBook and TypeDoc documentation, which are autogenerated).

 ## Contact